Clifra-Jones/Smartsheet/docs/index.md

 ### [Module Referrence](./referrence.html)

-The above link si a full module referrence that includes syntax, parameters and examples.
+The above link is a full module referrence that includes syntax, parameters and examples.